tnmcfadden/Predictive-Multilayer-Networks/README.md

 The file *RCode_2_PMN_creation.R* contains a streamlined pipeline for building a PMN using the three required input files specified above.
 By changing the land cover input file and re-running the script, one can create additional PMNs.
 PMN betweenness and robustness can be calculated with RCode scripts 3 and 4.
 RCode script 5 contains code for calculating traditional forest fragmentation metrics, though these are provided simply for context.

-#### Additional files:
-- Results folder contains example outputs created by RCode scripts 2-5.
-Some values may not exactly match those from the paper because these data were created using separate runs of the model.

 Comparing PMN structure and stability across scenarios -